 There is a posting on TechNet which says: To unblock a downloaded file, run the Unblock-File PowerShell 3.0 commandlet, like this:

-Add Unblock file to context menu
+Add Unblock Files to the context menu

 If you wish, you can add the “Unblock File” entry to your right-click context menu.
 This will let you unblock files easily.